nit12/nordlicht/trunk/readme.txt

 	4. Enjoy

 =Resources:==
-nordlicht comes with the following resources that have been made avaliable under the following licenses
+nordlicht comes with the following resources that have been made available under the following licenses

 ==jQuery Plugins:==
   * Colorbox 1.3.15 - under the MIT license